- Name: Nichlas Brandon

 And if you permit yourself to be caught in this ever-expansive jungle of deciphering right from wrong, you’ll find yourself ping-pong’ing back and forth between this book, that theory, and the other healer.
 But it’s an adventure nonetheless.

 The back-to-basics liberation from constant confusion and doubt is one of the greatest gifts, I received from Dr. Robert Morse, for which I am eternally grateful.
 I’ve since dedicated a vast portion of my time toward studying, researching, and compiling information into a convenient resource portal (this website) to share it with anyone who’s ready for it.

 So, to answer the initial question, I’m an introverted (reserved), young individual strongly driven by altruism.
 And along with a growing group of beautiful, devoted people, I will do my part to contribute to spreading the message of simplicity, love, true hope, self-empowerment and health sovereignty, out to a world that sorely needs it.

-It has been interesting to see the minor, socially acceptable health problems I’ve dealt with disappear in accordance with dietary changes and substitution of toxic personal care products for natural alternatives.
+It has been interesting to see the minor, socially acceptable health problems I’ve dealt with disappearing in accordance with dietary changes and substitution of toxic personal care products for natural alternatives.
 These problems would then reappear soon after incorporating some of the deleterious foods and products back into my dietary regimen.

-Notable things that have occured:
+Notable things that have occurred:

-– Any food product containing tomatoes processed with heat would result in heart burn the following morning.
+– Any food product containing tomatoes processed with heat would result in heartburn the following morning.

 – Certain commercial deodorants would cause my armpits to become red and itchy, then develop into hives.
 The rash-like symptoms would subside in one location and appear in another; always starting with the armpits, “moving” down to the chest and abdomen, out to the extremities and face, then back to the chest area before vanishing.